shahiddev/docker-k8s-workshop/Pre-requisites/Getting-started.md

 * Azure command line - https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest

 ## Accounts
+An Azure account (preferably a personal account/MSDN account) or a free trial (https://azure.microsoft.com/en-us/free/).
+If you are using a work subscription please ensure you have permissions to create resources such as managed identities/service principals.
+Please note we don't expect to consume more than $10-20 of credits especially if resources are destroyed after the workshop.
 A DockerHub account (free) - https://hub.docker.com/signup

 **Note**: If you  created a DockerHub account before April 25th 2019, please ensure you've recently changed your password due to [April 2019 security breach](https://success.docker.com/article/docker-hub-user-notification)